Goodbye to all that

 Anyway, in 1989 I was asked by the Planned Environment Therapy Trust to establish a comprehensive, activist Archive and Study Centre devoted broadly to Planned Environment Therapy/ Therapeutic Community, and continued to do that for almost 30 years, until the week before Christmas 2018, when I handed in my keys, and possession and responsibility passed to the Mulberry Bush Organisation.
 The Mulberry Bush renamed the 'Planned Environment Therapy Trust Archive and Study Centre' the 'Planned Environment Therapy Archive and Special Collections', and renamed the site, formerly the 'Barns Conference Centre', the 'Mulberry Bush Third Space", or MB3.

-A little under seven years later, in October 2025, without warning and without consultation, apparently even with the archivists who would have to carry it out, the Mulberry Bush announced that they would be closing the site and disposing of the Collections with a deadline of May 31st, 2026, 'disposal' being the term used in the announcement.
+A little under seven years later, in October 2025, without warning and without consultation - apparently even without consulting the archivists - the Mulberry Bush announced that they would be closing the site and disposing of the extensive and unique archive, library, oral history and museum collections by May 31st, 2026, seven months later.
+Although appeals went to the Mulberry Bush Organisation's Chair of Trustees to reconsider, which were bucked to the CEO and Deputy CEO, it became clear that the decision was final, irreversible.
+A fait accompli.

-This is an evolving website in which I try to come to terms with what is being lost, and why.
-And, importantly, how it has come about that an award-winning national asset, and what Jonathan Stanley of NCERCC has called a national treasure, is being/has been broken up and dispersed; and what this means for the future of therapeutic community work with children, adolescents, and adults, nationally and internationally.
+This is an evolving website in which I try to come to terms with all this - initially with what was in danger of being lost, then with what is being lost, and now with what has been lost, and why.
+And, importantly, how it has come about that an award-winning national asset, what Jonathan Stanley of NCERCC has called a national treasure, built up over almost 40 years, has been summarily destroyed.
+What does this tell us about the past and future of therapeutic community work with children, adolescents, and adults, nationally and internationally.
+What does it tell us anout one of the premier British organisations devoted to therapeutic work with children and young people?
+What does it tell us about the institutional ownership of other people's heritage?

-This is a rather immense and distressing task, as you can imagine, and I am grateful for your being here, and bearing with the odd way in which different parts are being written and re-written.
-If you have visited before, you will see that I have significantly restructured the site as of April 12th, 2026, as the process at MB3 has developed, and hope for a re-think has disappeared.
-The old structure can be found here.
+This is a rather immense and distressing task, as you can imagine, and I am grateful for your being here, and bearing with the odd way in which different parts are being organised and re-organised, written and re-written, and calling on you to effectively discover the story for yourself through the raw materials of past writings and new syntheses.
+If you have visited before, you will see that as of April 12th, 2026, as the process at MB3 has developed, and hope for a re-think has disappeared, the site has been re-structured.
+The previous structure can be found here.
+Now that the fait accompli is complete, I will have to reconsider the structure again.

 CONTENTS